prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

 1. Within two months of service of a Counterclaim for infringement, the claimant shall lodge a Defence to the Counterclaim for infringement.

-2. The Defence to the Counterclaim for infringement shall contain the matters referred to in Rule 24.1(e) to (h) and (j) and a statement whether the claimant disputes the defendant’s assessment of the value of the Counterclaim pursuant to Rule 50.3 and the reasons for such dispute.
+2. The Defence to the Counterclaim for infringement shall contain the matters referred to in Rule 24.1(e) to (h) and (j) and a statement whether the claimant disputes the defendant's assessment of the value of the Counterclaim pursuant to Rule 50.3 and the reasons for such dispute.

 3. The defendant may lodge a Reply to the Defence to the Counterclaim for infringement within one month.